-In this equilibrium, only funds with high signal ( $s = \overline{V}$ ) participate in the rollover game and buy the bond, while those with the low signal decide not to participate.
+All proofs are in Appendix A. In this equilibrium, only funds with high signal ($s = \overline{V}$) participate in the rollover game and buy the bond, while those with the low signal decide not to participate.
 Knowing that only the high signal funds participate, the firm sets the price equal to their full willingness to pay, which contains two components.
-The first term in (4) is the high signal funds' expectation of the bond's terminal cash flow at t = 2.
-However, in addition to this fundamental value, the second term represents the fund managers' additional willingness to pay arising from their flow motivations.
-Upon receiving a favorable signal, funds evaluate how their purchase decision is likely to affect their principals' posterior assessment of their type being good or bad when the terminal cash flow is realized.
+The first term in (4) is the high signal funds' expectation of the bond's terminal cash flow at t =2.
+The second term represents the fund managers' additional willingness to pay arising from their flow motivations.
+Upon receiving a high signal, funds evaluate how a purchase decision is likely to affect their principals' posterior assessment of their type when the terminal cash flow is realized.
 If buying the bond (i.e., a = 1) increases the funds' likelihood of being viewed as the good type at t = 2 compared to staying out of the rollover game, they have an additional reason to participate in the rollover; the reverse holds if funds are less likely to be viewed as being of the good type.
-The second term in (4) captures the expected reputation gain or loss - i.e., flow rewards or penalties - to high signal funds from participating in the rollover vs. not doing so.
-Thus, the price in (4) extracts the high-signal funds'
+The second term in (4) captures the expected reputation gain or loss-i.e., flow payoffs-to high signal funds from participating in the rollover vs. not doing so.
+Thus, the price in (4) extracts the high-signal funds' full willingness to pay.
+At the equilibrium price, high-signal funds are thus indifferent between rollover or not.
+As such, the less optimistic low-signal funds will clearly strictly prefer not to participate, thus completing the equilibrium argument.